smacintyreR/MALDIHDX/README.md

 # MALDIHDX2

-# Package for the semi-automated analysis of MALDI-HDX data
+Supporting package for the semi-automated analysis of MALDI-HDX data.
+Performs the background calculations for the MALDIHDX Shiny App.